ankitects/anki-manual/src/editing.md

 and from the Browser.

-Note: Marking is mainly left around for compatibility with older Anki versions, most users will want to use flags instead.
+Note: Marking is mainly left around for compatibility with older Anki versions; most users will want to use flags instead.

 ### Using Fields